ai4os/ai4-ansible/docs/site_openstack.md

 You need to create 4 security groups: *default*, *Consul*, *Nomad* an *Traefik*.
 To create each one of them:

-1. In section `Project > Network > Security groups` click `Create Security Group`
+1. In section `Project > Network > Security groups`, click `Create Security Group`.
 2. Set security group name and click `Create Security Group`.

-Then add rules to the security groups.
+Then, add rules to the security groups.
 To add them, simply click on the `Manage Rule` option of the security group and then `Add Rule`.

 <!-- todo: Susana needs to check these rules with Álvaro -->